isacben/webhooks-2-slack/README.md

 # Webhooks 2 Slack

 This is a Slack application.
-It listens to webhooks (specificaly, Rapyd webhoooks) and forwards the content of the webhook body to a Slack channel.
+It listens to webhooks (specifically, Rapyd webhoooks) and forwards the content of the webhook body to a Slack channel.

 The application posts a message with the name of the webhook (in this case, present in a field called "type" within a JSON object.
 The app then replays to that message with the body of the webhook.
 The headers of the webhooks are not sent to slack.